Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Graphical estimates near a shrinker

-If we assume $\Sigma$ is conical, then the tangent space $T_x\Sigma$ should be very close to the tangent space of $\Sigma$ near $e^{t/2}x$.
-Moreover, this Lipschitz constant can be translated to the gradient of $M_{T+t}$ as a graph $m_{T+t}$ over the ball of radius roughly $e^{t/2}R$.
+If we assume $\Sigma$ is conical, then the tangent space $T_x\Sigma$ should be very close to the tangent space of $\Sigma$ near $\mathrm{e}^{t/2}x$.
+Moreover, this Lipschitz constant can be translated to the gradient of $M_{T+t}$ as a graph $m_{T+t}$ over the ball of radius $\mathrm{e}^{t/2}R$ roughly.
 So we obtain the corollary. \end{proof}

-The above results are concerning the Lipschitz bound of the graph.
-Next we use Ecker-Huisken's interior estimate to get a higher order estimate of the graph.
-The following Lemma is a consequence of Ecker-Huisken's interior estimate of MCF (c.f. \cite[Section 4]{EH}).
+The above results concern the Lipschitz bound of the graph.
+Next we use Ecker-Huisken's interior estimate to get a higher-order estimate of the graph.
+The following lemma is a consequence of Ecker-Huisken's interior estimate of MCFs (c.f. \cite[Section 4]{EH}).